LBR2048/arc-movies/README.md

 ![Screenshot1](https://raw.githubusercontent.com/LBR2048/arc-movies/develop/screenshots/main.png) ![Screenshot2](https://raw.githubusercontent.com/LBR2048/arc-movies/develop/screenshots/details.png)

 ## Instructions
-To be able to use this app you must have a TMDb API key and insert it in your local.properties file:
+To be able to use this app you must have a TMDb API key and insert it in your `local.properties` file.
+The key must be placed inside double quotes.

-    apiKey="your_api_key"
+    apiKey="<your_api_key>"

 ## Architecture
 The app was created using the MVP (Model View Presenter) architecture, where each layer has it own responsibility.
 This allows for a more modular code that is easier to understand, modify and test.